automl/DeepCAVE/docs/plugins/cost_over_time.rst

 deviation too.

 .. note::
-    The configuration spaces of the selected runs have to be equal.
+    The configuration spaces of the selected runs should be equal.
 Otherwise, a good comparison is not possible.
+They can ,however, still be displayed in the same graph.

 This plugin is capable of answering following questions: